PARTIES: HASTINGS DEERING (AUSTRALIA) LTD

 SMITH, David John

-TITLE OF COURT: COURT OF APPEAL OF THE NORTHERN TERRITORY
+TITLE OF COURT: SUPREME COURT OF THE NORTHERN TERRITORY

 Respondent: S Southwood QC